athomasq/athomasq.github.io/essays/steve.md

 **STEVE:**  Tell me more.

 **Steve:**  Well, his name is Steve and he's one of the best founders I've ever met.
 Really solid resume.
 Undergrad at Steveford, worked as a PM at Stoogle and traded derivatives at Stoldman.
 Killed it wherever he went.
-In between he played pro tic-tac-toe in France and wrote a book about heli-skiing in Tahiti.
+In between he played professional tic-tac-toe in France and wrote a book about heli-skiing in Tahiti.
 What a life story.

 **STEVE:**  Wow.

-**Steve:**  This is actually his second startup; the first one raised a big bunch of cash before failing, and he has some great lessons to share from it.
+**Steve:**  This is actually his second startup; the first one raised a bunch of cash before failing, and he has some great lessons to share from it.
 Amazing presence and confidence, super ambitious, this is a guy who was born to succeed.

 **Stephen:**  And the business itself?